 Using medicine to help relieve discomfort or fever

-or hurt your baby.
+You may also have other common problems, like a cold, mild headache, backache, mild fever, or the flu, while you are pregnant that are not caused by your pregnancy.
+These minor symptoms generally do not cause problems or hurt your baby.
 In general, doctors say it is usually safe to take acetaminophen (Tylenol) for fever and pain.

 Be sure to follow these nonprescription medicine precautions.

-Use, but do not exceed, the maximum recommended doses.
+- Use, but do not exceed, the maximum recommended doses.

-Carefully read and follow all labels on the medicine bottle and box.
+- Carefully read and follow all labels on the medicine bottle and box.

 Check with your doctor before you take any other types of medicines.